Channable

 Reading Time - 5 min

-Webinar recap: How to successfully segment Performance Max campaigns
+How to successfully segment Performance Max campaigns

-In this blog article, we'll unpack the key takeaways and insights from the second episode with Google Ads & eCommerce Expert, Ruben Runneboom.
+In this blog article, we'll unpack the key takeaways and insights from the second Next Level eCommerce episode with Google Ads & eCommerce Expert, Ruben Runneboom.
 During the webinar, Ruben explained how you can use first-party product and performance data to optimize your Performance Max campaigns for higher conversions and better ROAS.

 How does a Performance Max campaign work in a normal setup?